offbynull/markdown-notes/README.md

 * Bloat-free and cross-platform -- no built-in editors, UIs, cloud-support, etc..
 * Ingests an extended form of CommonMark-flavoured markdown:
-  * Supports embedding PlantUML diagrams.
-  * Supports embedding GraphViz dot diagrams.
-  * Supports embedding LaTeX math expressions (MathJax / KaTeX).
-  * Supports embedding CSVs as tables.
+  * Supports automatic table of contents generation.
-  * Supports embedding diagrams generated via Python.
   * Supports automatic bookmarking.
+  * Supports diagramming languages: GraphViz and PlantUML.
+  * Supports programming languages: Python, Node, and Java.
+  * Supports math typesetting: MathJax and KaTeX.
-  * Supports generating table of contents.
+  * Supports CSV tables.
   * etc..
 * Generates a single-file HTML output -- everything needed is embedded.
 * Provides a simple API for extending markdown -- write new markdown extensions as you need them.